paolagonzalez0/web-scraping-project/README.md

 2. URI Extraction: Identify and extract URIs embedded within the collected tweets.
 3. Timemap Retrieval: Use MemGator to obtain timemaps (lists of mementos) for each extracted URI.
 4. Memento Analysis: Analyze the mementos to uncover patterns in the preservation of digital resources associated with social movements.

+### Project Execution
+This project can be executed in two approaches.
+The first approach involves both data collection and analysis, covering all four phases of the project: tweet collection, URI extraction, timemap retrieval, and memento analysis.
+The second approach uses previously existing data to run phase four of the project exclusively, without collecting new data.

+**To execute all four phases of the project:**
+- Ensure the prerequisites in next section of the documentation are met.
+- Run the tweet collection, URI extraction, and timemap retrieval processes by navigating to the scripts directory and running the following command in terminal:
+    - `python main.py --total_links_to_scrape 150`
+    - Upon running this command, the Nightly browser should open automatically to the Twitter log in page.
+From here, input your login credentials from your new Twitter account and the program will begin executing the first three phases of the project.
+    - In this example, the program will collect data until 150 URIs have been saved.
+To collect more or less URIs, replace 150 with the desired number of URIs to be analyzed.
+    - Note: This program has been run previously to collect sample data.
+By running the program again, new data will be added to the previously existing data.
+- Next, the analysis of the project can be executed by opening and running the code in `analysis.ipynb`.
+This notebook showcases the results and summary statistics calculated on the collected data.

+**To execute the project without data collection:**
+- The analysis of the project can be executed by opening and running the code in \texttt{analysis.ipynb}.
+This notebook uses previously collected data to calculate the results and summary statistics showcased in final analysis.

 ### Prerequisites